rasbt/pattern_classification/resources/data_glossary.md

 [[back to top](#table-of-contents)]

-Sensitivity, which is related to [specificity](#specificity) -- in the context of error rate evaluation -- describes the "True Positive Rate" for a binary classification problem: The probability to make a correct prediction for a "positive/true" case (e.g., in an attempt to predict a disease, the disease is correctly predicted for a patient who truly has this disease).
+Sensitivity (synonymous to [precision](#precision-and-recall)), which is related to [specificity](#specificity) -- in the context of error rate evaluation -- describes the "True Positive Rate" for a binary classification problem: The probability to make a correct prediction for a "positive/true" case (e.g., in an attempt to predict a disease, the disease is correctly predicted for a patient who truly has this disease).
+Sensitivity is calculated as (TP)/(TP+FN), where TP=True Positives, FN=False Negatives.

 <br>
 <br>